federicodotta/Java-Deserialization-Scanner/README.md

 Currently, the passive checks of the Java Deserialiation Scanner reported the presence of serialized Java objects in the HTTP requests and the active checks actively scan for the presence of weak deserialization functions in conjuction with the presence of the following weak libraries:

-1. Apache Commons Collections 3 (up to 3.2.1), with four different chains
+1. Apache Commons Collections 3 (up to 3.2.1), with five different chains
 2. Apache Commons Collections 4 (up to 4.4.0), with two different chains
 3. Spring (up to 4.2.2), with two different chains
 4. Java 6 and Java 7 (up to Jdk7u21) without any weak library